animtred67pe/atsoundengine/README.md

 # atsoundengine
-A Sound Decoder Support wav adpcm and mp3 version all available
+A Sound Decoder in javascript(ES5)
+Support wav adpcm and mp3 version all available